-The capital fund has some activity during 2018-19. \$100,000 was tied to a capital outlay project focused on safety and security at Irondequoit High School through selective replacment of interior doors.
-An additional \$4,397,239 was connected to expenses tied to the Renewal Project that occurs between July 2019 and December 2020.
+The capital fund has some activity during 2020-21. \$100,000 was tied to a capital outlay project focused on the preservation of assets at Seneca through the replacement of an out-of-warranty roof.
+Additional expenses were tied to the final phases of the Renewal Project as well as funding of a Monroe-1 BOCES project.